 Big Good: Serves as this in the Third Arc, even though she's been in power for much longer.

-Killed Off for Real: Presumably off-screen.
-With no strength left in her as a result of her injuries, she accepts the inevitability of Yakomaru attacking the hospital.
+I Will Only Slow You Down: With no strength left in her as a result of her injuries, she accepts the inevitability of Yakomaru attacking the hospital.
 After giving her final orders to Niimi and Saki, Tomiko calmly rests in her hospital bed and awaits her fate.

 The Mentor: She serves as one for Saki during the second and third arcs.